 - 9x9 baking pan

 - Preheat oven to 350°F/175°C

 - Cream the butter and sugar well.
 Add the egg yolks one at a time, mixing after each addition.
 Then add the flour, then lemon zest, and juice.
 Whisk in the milk and mix well.

 - In a separate bowl, beat the egg whites until stiff.
 Fold gently into the lemon mixture until incorporated.
 Pour into an 8- or 9-inch pie plate or cake pan, or evenly among four 1-cup ramekins.

-- Bake for about 40 minutes, until very lightly browned and mostly set.
+- Bake for about 40 minutes, until very lightly browned around the edge and mostly set.
 You can use a toothpick to see if top cake layer is done, but remember that the bottom should be like custard.
 Sprinkle with powdered sugar and serve warm with sweetened whipped cream.